Đề số 20 ôn thi Anh Chuyên vào 10 CNN

 • My boss’s jokes are usually funny, but this one was even funnier than usual.

-• Since my boss has such a great sense of humour, I was astounded to hear him tell such a bad joke.
+• Since my boss has such a great sense of humor, I was astounded to hear him tell such a bad joke.

 • If anyone can tell a good joke, then my normally stern and unsmiling boss can, too.